 Hatfield Heath, Essex.
 40 minutes by train from London Liverpool Street to nearby Sawbridgeworth.

-Located a short taxi ride from Haywards Heath station, which itself is just a 50 minute journey from London, is the rather lovely Ockenden Manor.
-It's a quiet cluster of buildings, including a 16th century manor and a modern spa building which offers eight treatment rooms, a gym and fitness studio, walk-through rainforest shower, Isopod flotation tanks and more.
+Located a short taxi ride from Haywards Heath station, which itself is just a 50-minute journey from London, is the rather lovely Ockenden Manor.
+It’s a quiet cluster of buildings, including a sixteenth-century manor and a modern spa building which offers eight treatment rooms, a gym and fitness studio, walk-through rainforest shower, Isopod flotation tanks and more.
 The spa is spread out over many zones and at the centre is an indoor pool, from which braver swimmers can venture into the smaller outdoor pool.
 If you need to warm up, there are sauna and steam rooms, outdoor hot tubs and indoor spa baths.
-For anyone staying overnight, the accompanying 28 room hotel is a joy.
-Rooms are spacious, full of mod cons and all leading on to a shared balcony.
-The restaurant and bar are located in the manor (naturally), where there's a wealth of cosy, old-fashioned charm.
-Pheasant, duck and venison (from the nearby Balcombe Estate) were on the menu when we visited, and were served by friendly and helpful staff.
+For anyone staying overnight, the accompanying 28-room hotel is a joy.
+Rooms are spacious, full of mod cons and all lead on to a shared balcony.
+The restaurant and bar are located in the manor (naturally), where there’s a wealth of cosy, old-fashioned charm.
+Pheasant, duck and venison (from the nearby Balcombe Estate) were on the menu when we visited, and we were served by friendly and helpful staff.
 Oliver Keens

 Cuckfield, West Sussex.
 45 minutes by train from London Victoria to nearby Haywards Heath.